 In May 2021, we entered into a Sales Agreement with Leerink Partners LLC, or Leerink, as sales agent, which we refer to as the ATM Sales Agreement, under which we may offer and sell, from time to time, shares of our common stock, or the ATM Shares, through Leerink, which we refer to as the ATM Offering.
 In May 2021, we filed a registration statement on Form S-3, which we refer to as the Prior Shelf Registration Statement, including a base prospectus and sales agreement prospectus, with the SEC, which became effective immediately upon filing, for the issuance and sale of up to \$150.0 million of shares of our common stock under the ATM Sales Agreement.
-In December 2022, we filed a prospectus supplement to the Prior Shelf Registration Statement for the issuance and sale, if any, of up to an additional \$250.0 million of shares of our common stock under the ATM Sales Agreement on Form S-3, which we refer to as the ATM Sales Agreement.
-In May 2024, we filed a new registration statement on Form S-3, which we refer to as the ATM Sales Agreement.

-New Shelf Registration Statement, to replace the Prior Shelf Registration Statement that was set to expire, including a base prospectus, which became effective immediately upon filing, under which we could issue an unspecified amount of shares of our common stock, preferred stock, debt securities and warrants.
+In December 2022, we filed a prospectus supplement to the Prior Shelf Registration Statement for the issuance and sale, if any, of up to an additional \$250.0 million of shares of our common stock under that was set to expire, including a base prospectus, which became effective immediately upon filing, under which we could issue an unspecified amount of shares of our common stock, preferred stock, debt securities and warrants.
 In June 2024, we filed a prospectus supplement to the New Shelf Registration Statement for the issuance and sale, if any, of up to an additional \$350.0 million of shares of our common stock under the ATM Sales Agreement.
+In Sales Agreement, to replace the Prior Shelf Registration Statement that was set to expire, including a base prospectus, which became effective immediately upon filing, under which we could issue an unspecified amount of shares of our common stock, preferred stock, debt securities and warrants.
+In June 2024, we filed a prospectus supplement to the New Shelf Registration Statement for the issuance and sale, if any, of up to an additional \$350.0 million of shares of our common stock under the ATM Sales Agreement.

 Under the ATM Sales Agreement, Leerink may sell the ATM Shares by methods deemed to be an "at-the-market offering" as defined in Rule 415(a)(4) promulgated under the Securities Exchange Act of 1934, as amended.
 We may sell the ATM Shares in amounts and at times to be determined by us from time to time subject to the terms and conditions of the ATM Sales Agreement, but we have no obligation to sell any of the ATM Shares in the ATM Offering.
-As of June 30, 2024, we have sold a total of 14,068 shares of our common stock pursuant to the ATM Offering for aggregate net proceeds of approximately \$0.5 million after deducting sales agent commissions and estimated offering expenses.
-As of June 30, 2024, we may offer and sell ATM shares at an aggregate offering price of up to the remaining \$349.4 million (less any sales agent commissions) available under the ATM Offering.
+As of September 30, 2024, we have sold a total of 3,059,830 shares of our common stock pursuant to the ATM Offering for aggregate net proceeds of approximately \$155.5 million after deducting sales agent commissions and estimated offering expenses.
+As of September 30, 2024, we may offer and sell ATM shares at an aggregate offering price of up to the remaining \$191.9 million (less any sales agent commissions) available under the ATM Offering.